ammar797979/FavArtistsPlaylistMaker/README.md

 -  [License](#license)

-## Problem Statement
-You want a playlist with **everything** from an artist: songs they sang, wrote, produced, featured on, even the uncredited stuff hiding in credits.
+You want a playlist with **everything** from an artist: songs they sang, wrote, produced, featured on, where the artist is a background artist hiding in the credits, or is uncredited totally.
 Doing that by hand is painful (duplicates, hidden tracks, similar names).
 This tool automates it.
 (Note: I am currently working on a tool that makes a similar playlist with only the songs where the specified artist is one of the main artists)

-## What This Does
+## What The App Does
 Launch the app, fill in the GUI, and a few seconds/minutes later (depends on artists/song count) you get a Spotify playlist with all the tracks Genius can find for those artists.
 Duplicates are skipped by URI; non-primary/“background” credits are included.
 The duplicate removal logic helps if multiple artists are requested and they worked on the same songs.